 Most of us have played Apples to Apples a time or two.
 It's a fun game that's still appropriate for kids.

 While I still find Apples to Apples fun, the first two games I'll mention add an inappropriate twist to the original and make playing with adults a laugh fest.

 The most popular one right now is Cards Against Humanity.
 The makers of the game describe it as a "game for horrible people" and out of all the games I'll mention, it's probably the most inappropriate.

 It also makes it the most fun in the right type of environment and with the right type of people.
 It's a lot like Apples to Apples in that one player lays down a question card while everyone else tries to give the funniest answer that they have.
 It's perfect for your yearly white elephant party.

 The cards are hilariously inappropriate.
 The best way to describe this game at a party would be a night full of inappropriate jokes that you feel like you're making up along with your friends.

 Cards Against Humanity is a guilty pleasure that will keep you coming back for more.
 Like any card game, you will eventually begin to see cards you've seen before.
 That being said the combination of questions and answers seems to vary enough that you won't tire of it quickly.

-Released last year, Hasbro's Pie Face Game quickly sold out in all stores.
+Released a couple of year's back, Hasbro's Pie Face Game quickly sold out in all stores.

 To get one, my wife and I went to Wal-Mart after seeing them in stock at our local store online.